ellitmo/sandbox/README.md

 ## Visualization
 The tool provides an interactive dashboard with three main views:
 1. **Cluster explorer**: Scatter plots showing song distributions across audio features from the original kaggle dataset (energy, valence, danceability, etc.).
 Hovering over each cluster displays a summary of its categorical information - the most common genre, mode, key, and time signature - as well as the number of tracks in each cluster.
+Clicking into a single cluster will bring up a histogram view, where users can chose which numeric feature to see as a distribution.
 2. **Cluster comparison**: Shift-clicking two clusters will bring up a scatterplot of the selected numeric features, so users can see a side-by-side comparison of two clusters.
 I downsampled the number of tracks here for svg performance, only returning the most popular songs in each cluster.
 3. **Similar tracks finder**: Search for any song in the dataset and get 10 acoustically similar recommendations.
 This includes an autocomplete suggestion to find real songs in the database